Based at the University of Chicago, we seek to honor the legacy of Paul H. Douglas through evidence-based and collaborative research projects.

 This year, we are focusing on project umbrellas: Equitable Chicago and Global to Local Environment Future.
 Look below for our current and past projects.

-In a historically and community-informed manner, this project umbrella aims to understand how fair housing can be expanded to a broader set of actors in the digital age, how social workers and legal aid firms can build organizational capacity, how governance can be more participatory, how compounding processes of decision-making can lead to less racially disparate outcomes, and how a conception of good neighborhood should be reconsidered in the 21st century.
+In a historically and community-informed manner, this project umbrella aims to understand how fair housing can be expanded to a broader set of actors in the digital age, how social worker and legal aid firms can build organizational capacity, and how governance can be more participatory.
 Projects were developed in partnership with the Metropolitan Planning Council, faculty, and community-based organizations.

 Global to Local Environment Future